aabubakar17/Airport-Challenge/docs/domain-models-test-plan.md

 | ------- | ---------------------------- | --------------------------------- | -------- |
 | Airport | airportPlanes @Array[@Plane] | planeLand(@Plane) isAirportFull() | @Boolean |
 | Plane   | id @String                   |                                   |          |

+### Test

+- Test that isAirportFull() returns true when the airport is at capacity.
+- Test that isAirportFull() returns false when the airport has available space.
+- Add plane to airport using planeLand and expect airportPlanes to increase by length 1
+- Test that planeLand() adds the correct plane to the airportPlanes.
+- Add plane to airport using planeLand when airport is full and expect airportPlanes array to be unchanged in length

 ---